message/iata/MT.md

 2. Passengers between 5 and 11 years must have a negative COVID-19 PCR test taken at most 72 hours before arrival.
 More details can be found at <a href="https://deputyprimeminister.gov.mt/en/health-promotion/covid-19/Pages/travel.aspx">https://deputyprimeminister.gov.mt/en/health-promotion/covid-19/Pages/travel.aspx</a>
 3. Passengers must complete a "Public Health Travel Declaration Form" and "Passenger Locator Form" found at <a href="https://www.maltairport.com/declarationforms/">https://www.maltairport.com/declarationforms/</a> or <a href="https://app.euplf.eu/#/">https://app.euplf.eu/#/</a> and present it upon arrival.
 4. Merchant seamen must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure.
 The test result must be in English or accompanied by a certified English translation.
-5. Passengers could be subject to quarantine for 14 days.
+5. Passengers could be subject to quarantine in a hotel for 14 days at their own expense.
 - This does not apply to:
 - passengers younger than 12 years traveling with their fully vaccinated parents/guardians;
 - passengers with a COVID-19 vaccination certificate issued by Malta showing that they were fully vaccinated at least 14 days before arrival; or